Andrew Oluwabori

-Andrew Jose Oluwabori (born Oluwadamilare Andrew Ijiwole on 30 September 2001) is an English professional footballer who plays for Yeovil Town, on loan from Exeter City, as a left winger and forward.
+Andrew Jose Oluwabori (born Oluwadamilare Andrew Ijiwole on 30 September 2001) is an English professional footballer who plays for Exeter City, as a left winger and forward.

 Career

 Born in Hackney, Oluwabori spent his early career with Queens Park Rangers and Southampton.
 He joined Huddersfield Town on a two-year scholarship in summer 2018.
 In August 2019, he joined Northern Premier League club Ossett United on a work experience loan.
 Two months later, he went on trial at Manchester City where he played in two under-18 matches, and then two further under-18 games on trial at Stoke City in January 2020.

 After being released by Huddersfield at the end of the 2019-20 season, he played twice in the Spartan South Midlands Football League for Edgware Town in the 2020–21 season.

 He signed for Peterborough United in September 2021.
 He moved on loan to Boreham Wood in November 2021, to Kettering Town in August 2022, and to Yeovil Town in November 2022.
 His loan at Yeovil was extended in January 2023 until the end of the season.

 After leaving Peterborough he signed for FC Halifax Town in June 2023.
 In February 2024, manager Chris Millington praised Oluwabori for his improving performances for the Shaymen.

 In February 2025 he signed for Exeter City.

 Oluwabori returned on loan to National League side Yeovil Town on 19 September 2025, on a deal running until January 2026.